mempoolco/spruned/README.md

 ## sPRUNED
-#### A Bitcoin lightweight node that can fetch any block or transaction.
+#### A Bitcoin lightweight client that can fetch any block or transaction

 <p>sPRUNED emulate the bitcoind rpc server as a full node of BTC mainnet</p>